kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 ### As a Returning User
 + I would like to return to the website to check on any changed or recently added new menu items.
 + I would like to browse the site and see if there is any new information such as special offers or discounts for special occasions (Valentines Day etc).
-+ I would like to use the contact form to book a table or check availabilty of certain types of foods.
++ I would like to use the contact form to book a table or check availability of certain types of foods.

 ## Wireframes
 The following image shows a wireframe of each of the 4 pages of the site.
 These wireframes were created using [Balsamiq Wireframes](https://balsamiq.com/).